Security Analysis (Proofs)

 \[\begin{alignedat}{2} \left(\frac{5}{8}\right)^{n}\! &≤ \frac{1}{\alpha} ~~&\iff~ n &≥ \frac{\log_2(\alpha)}{\log_2(8)-\log_2(5)} \end{alignedat}\]

 We can turn this into a non-interactive protocol by picking a cryptographic hashing scheme to generate pairs of values in such a way that the server cannot influence them.
 The hash should include $N$ as an input so that the set of hash-generated values is not fixed and must be computed after choosing a candidate modulus.
 This prevents generating $n$ pairs and then solving for an $N$ that happens to have quadratic residues for those pairs.
 In order to generate an incorrectly structured $N$ that passes this test, a malicious server would have to try about $\alpha$ candidate $N$ values before expecting to find one that passes.
-Since $n$ grows only as $\log_2(\alpha)$, we can demand an enormous amount of attacker work while keeping the certificate small—but we have to choose $\alpha$ with the real cost of a forgery attempt in mind, and here it pays to be pessimistic, because a successful forgery is catastrophic.
-The fingerprinting structures from the start of this section yield on the order of $2\log_2(B) + m \approx 87$ bits of fingerprint—enough to deanonymize every client of the system at once—so $\alpha$ is guarding against total failure, not a marginal leak.
+Since $n$ grows only as $\log_2(\alpha)$, we can demand an enormous amount of attacker work while keeping the certificate small—but we have to choose $\alpha$ with the real cost of a forgery attempt in mind, and here it pays to be pessimistic.

 It’s tempting to reason about the per-attempt cost in terms of the $n$ quadratic-residue checks, but that reasoning cuts the wrong way: the attacker is forging their own candidate moduli, so they know each candidate’s factorization, which makes the QR checks essentially free for them.
 Worse for the defender, the attacker fails fast—each challenge pair passes a bad modulus with probability at most $5/8$, so on a doomed candidate they bail after two or three pairs and pay the full $n$ square roots only on the eventual success.
-The real per-attempt cost is dominated by generating a constrained candidate modulus, and the search is embarrassingly parallel.
-We should not lean on QR-testing being expensive; for this attacker, it isn’t.
+The real per-attempt cost is dominated by generating a constrained candidate modulus, and that search is embarrassingly parallel.
+So we should not lean on QR-testing being expensive since for this attacker, it isn’t.

 To put numbers on it, take a deliberately attacker-favorable estimate of $10^{11}$ modular exponentiations per second of aggregate compute, and pretend each attempt costs only a single modexp (generating a constrained prime is much more expensive, so this understates the attacker’s work, which is the safe direction for a security margin):